-Trails, trails and more trails.
-Idaho's Selway-Bitterroot Wilderness is 1.3 million acres of protected Idaho landscape and the doorway to adventure opens at the River Dance Lodge.
+Trails, trails, and more trails.
+Idaho's Selway-Bitterroot Wilderness is 1.3 million acres of protected Idaho landscape and the doorway to adventure that opens at the River Dance Lodge.
 Relax in our custom cabins with your own private hot tub each night, and go explore Idaho's vast backcountry each day.
 There are miles of hiking trails on National Forest land near the adventure resort.
-Bike up Smith Creek from your cabin and you might see moose, elk or black bear or, about an hour away, is Selway Falls and the trailhead for Meadow Creek, a beautiful and gentle trail.
+Hike up Smith Creek from your cabin and you might see moose, elk, or black bear or, about an hour away, is Selway Falls and the trailhead for Meadow Creek, a beautiful and gentle trail.
 Our friendly staff will be happy to help direct you to the trailhead.

 Headed out for a day?
 Check with the Syringa Cafe staff and they will be happy to pack you a brown bag gourmet lunch!
 Our activity managers are very knowledgable about the area and will be happy to help you with driving directions or share their hiking expertise.

 Below, find some of our very favorite hikes near River Dance Lodge: